wikismith/site/pages/welcome/index.md

 ---
-title: The Remarkable Markdown Static Site Generator
+title: Use Gulp to Transform Markdown Into Beauty
-subtitle: Front-End Aware & Fast <u>Gulp</u> Builds
+subtitle: Static wikis, blogs and presentations
 theme: welcome
 created: "Wed Aug 13 2014 11:21:30 GMT-0500 (CDT)"
 ---

 Transform markdown into more front-end capabilities.
 For example, the scroll-spy on this page and this [[Nifty Presentation]] are generated from markdown.